Josueeeoo-0/Supervised_Learning_Case_Studies/README.md

 > **Project description**
 >
-> Tackle the Titanic dataset to train a classifier capable of predicting the `Survived` column based on the remaining features.
+> Tackle the [Titanic dataset](https://homl.info/titanic.tgz), or download from [Kaggle]
-> The dataset is loaded using `pandas.read_csv()`, and standard preprocessing and classification techniques are applied.
+> (https://www.kaggle.com/c/titanic).
+This will give you two CSV files, train.csv and test.csv, which you can load using

----
+> `pandas.read_csv()`.
+The goal is to train a classifier that can predict the `Survived` column based on the other columns.